MikeMirzayanov/testlib/README.md

 ### Interactor

-This sample interactor reads pairs of numbers from input file, sends it to the other program, reads result and writes it to output file (to be verified later).
-Another option could be terminating interactor with `quitf(_wa, <comment>)`.
+This sample interactor reads pairs of numbers from the input file, sends them to another program, reads the result, and writes it to an output file (to be verified later).
+Another option could be to terminate the interactor with `quitf(_wa, <comment>)`.

 ```c++
 #include "testlib.h"